Super Mario Odyssey: Design

-In an interview with Koizumi, he stated that every core gameplay concept was decided on very early into the game's development cycle, with the philosophy of creating an entirely new experience for the series; these ideas consisted of traveling between kingdoms, collecting Power Moons, and other settings.
+In an interview with Koizumi, he stated that every core gameplay concept was decided on very early into the game's development cycle, with the philosophy of creating an entirely new experience for the series.
+These ideas consisted of traveling between kingdoms, collecting Power Moons, and other settings.
 Cappy was also created in the first prototype, and motion controls were built off of this.
 Another goal was keeping the game running at 60 frames per second.
-Certain locations, such as New Donk City, contained realistic looks and humans; this design choice was to emphasize the feeling of a new location that is different from the normal.
+Certain locations, such as New Donk City, contained a more realistic look and humans; this design choice was to emphasize the feeling of a new location that is different from what was expected.

-One of the main aspects considered was the Switch's capabilities of portability and TV docking, which affected how the game could be played.
-Motion controls were also implemented, being able to use the two controllers in each hand.
+One of the main aspects considered was the Switch's portability and TV docking, which affected how the game could be played.
+Motion controls were also implemented, being usable with a Joy-Con in each hand or the Pro Controller.
 The developers were careful in making sure the game was fun to play in these distinct ways.
 To bridge the two, the game was balanced to allow gameplay in short bursts or long sessions to satisfy both fields.
 Kenta Motokura mentioned at an interview at E3 that the game was made possible to play in these two ways; the player has the choice of either following a set storyline or can find power moons simply by exploring.
 They also made sure each platforming stage had numerous ways of completion.

-A game the designers considered when designing Odyssey was the sandbox video game Minecraft.
-They initially believed a game that had camera movement would be difficult for children, but they later passed this as sufficient due to Minecraft's popularity and excessive use of camera control.
+Elements from the sandbox game Minecraft was a point of consideration during the design of gameplay.
+They initially thought a game with camera movement comparable to Minecraft would be difficult for children, but later changed their minds and believed this to be sufficient due to Minecraft's popularity amongst children.